Daimler DS420: Royal tradition

-Daimler is the only manufacturer that has delivered automobiles to all five monarchs of the United Kingdom since 1901.
-This preference was mirrored by monarchs worldwide, and Rolls-Royce had to settle for second place in deliveries to monarchs apart from maharajahs.
-After his marriage to Princess Elizabeth in 1948, Prince Philip opened the door to Rolls-Royce with an order for a private car, a Rolls-Royce Phantom IV.
-It was delivered in 1950 and became part of the official fleet in 1952 when Princess Elizabeth became Queen.
-Despite this, the Daimler Straight Eight (DE36) remained the favorite among reigning monarchs, including King Bhumibol Adulyadej of Thailand, King Mohammed Zahir of Afghanistan, Emperor Haile Selassie of Ethiopia, Queen Wilhelmina of the Netherlands and Prince Rainier of Monaco.
+Daimler has delivered automobiles to all five monarchs of the United Kingdom since 1901.
+Prince Philip opened the door to Rolls-Royce with an order for a private car, a Rolls-Royce Phantom IV, which was delivered in 1950 and became part of the official fleet in 1952 when Princess Elizabeth became Queen.
+Daimler was challenged by the next generation of Rolls–Royce cars, whose Phantom V was more successful, with orders from five reigning monarchs—Queen Elizabeth II of the United Kingdom, King Hussein of Jordan, Emperor Hirohito of Japan, Hakim Isa ibn Salman Al Khalifa of Bahrain and Emir Sabbah III of Kuwait—while the Daimler DR450 was delivered to King Bhumibol Adulyadej of Thailand and King Hussein of Jordan.
+The Daimler Straight Eight (DE36) is a favorite among reigning monarchs, including King Bhumibol Adulyadej of Thailand, King Mohammed Zahir of Afghanistan, Emperor Haile Selassie of Ethiopia, Queen Wilhelmina of the Netherlands and Prince Rainier of Monaco.

-This Daimler supremacy changed with the next generation of cars, the Rolls-Royce Phantom V being more successful, with orders from five reigning monarchs—Queen Elizabeth II of the United Kingdom, King Hussein of Jordan, Emperor Hirohito of Japan, Hakim Isa ibn Salman Al Khalifa of Bahrain and Emir Sabbah III of Kuwait—while the Daimler DR450 was delivered to King Bhumibol Adulyadej of Thailand and King Hussein of Jordan.
-The man who had chosen "Grace, Space, Pace" as the motto of his Jaguar cars, William Lyons, was to change this and had the new Daimler DS420 launched in the same year as the new Rolls-Royce Phantom VI.
-The new Daimler was to re-establish Daimler supremacy in royal courts, starting with King Frederick IX. of Denmark who would experience the very first Daimler Limousine, a pre-production demonstrator on his visit to London in April 1968 and later ordered a production model, in black paint, delivered in March 1970.

-This first order of the new model by a monarch was touted by Daimler in a supplement to their sales brochure, which showed King Frederick's new car in front of Christiansborg Palace.
-After the death of King Frederik IX, it served his successor Queen Margrethe II, the dowager Queen Ingrid, and Crown Prince Frederik at his 2004 wedding to Crown Princess Mary.
+William Lyons launched the Daimler DS420 in the same year as the Rolls-Royce Phantom VI.
+The new Daimler was to re-establish Daimler supremacy with royal courts, starting with King Frederik IX of Denmark, who would experience the very first Daimler Limousine, a pre-production demonstrator on his visit to London in April 1968 and who later ordered a black production model, delivered in March 1970.
+After the death of King Frederik IX, this car served his successor Queen Margrethe II, the dowager Queen Ingrid, and Crown Prince Frederik at his 2004 wedding to Crown Princess Mary.
 In 2008, the Daimler would again serve in the same role at the wedding of Prince Joachim and Princess Marie, whom the Limousine then served subsequently.
 This first DS420 Limousine delivered to a monarch is still with the Queen's fleet and thus has served the Danish court for almost half a century.
+Following the death of her father King Frederik IX in 1972, both his daughter and successor, Queen Margrethe II of Denmark and Dowager Queen Ingrid wanted the use of the Daimler; and so another DS420 was ordered, which was delivered in 1974.
+It was the same as the first except for a small change in the layout of the rear side windows.
+Queen Ingrid opted for the newer car and used it both privately and for official duties.